List of Game & Watch games: Squish

 Mario traverses levels to save Princess Toadstool (also known as Peach), as in the NES game Super Mario Bros.
 (1985).

-It was a prize for the Famicon's F-1 Grand Prix tournament on August 1, 1987 with the code YM-901-S. It is a single-screen single-player game with a yellow case.
+It was a prize for the Famicom's F-1 Grand Prix tournament on August 1, 1987 with the code YM-901-S. It is a single-screen single-player game with a yellow case.
 It came in a plastic box modeled after Disk-kun, the Famicom Disk System mascot.
 This edition is the rarest of all Game & Watch models, with only 10,000 units produced and never available at retail.
 It was rereleased in the Nintendo Mini Classics 1998 series.

+Climber

-ClimberClimber was released in the Crystal Screen series on July 4, 1986, and in the New Wide Screen series on March 8, 1988.
-It is a single-screen single-player game.
-It is similar to Ice Climber.
+Climber was released in the Crystal Screen series on July 4, 1986, and in the New Wide Screen series on March 8, 1988.
+It is a single-screen single-player game and is similar to Ice Climber.

-A boy known as the Climber sets out for the Block Mountain where the Blockmen live to train as a warrior.
+A boy known as the Climber sets out for the Block Mountain where the Blockmen live to train as warriors.
 Lord Meiji, who he meets on the way, grants him a pair of boots which enable him to jump very high, armor that can break ceilings, and a head band which will help him find a sword that can defeat Dragalo the Dragon.
 The climber pursues his quest with the assistance of the mysterious bird Hentori.
-The objective of the game is to control Climber by jumping through a tower of platforms and landing on them, and by avoiding monsters and blockmen.
-The goal is to either grab Hentori or slash Dragalo while achieving the highest score possible.Climber was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+The objective of the game is to control Climber by jumping through a tower of platforms and landing on them, and by avoiding monsters and Blockmen.
+The goal is to either grab Hentori or slash Dragalo while achieving the highest score possible.

+Climber was recreated in Game & Watch Gallery 4 for Game Boy Advance.

+Balloon Fight

-Balloon FightBalloon Fight was released in the Crystal Screen series on November 19, 1986, and in the New Wide Screen series on March 8, 1988.
+Balloon Fight was released in the Crystal Screen series on November 19, 1986, and in the New Wide Screen series on March 8, 1988.
 It is a single-screen single-player game.

 This game is modeled after the Balloon Trip mode of the NES version.
 The screen auto-scrolls from the left, and the player must collect balloons while avoiding airborne sparks.
 The player controls a "Balloon Man" who is chasing an escaped criminal known as Oiram Repus.
 Every eight phases, there is a boss fight against Oiram Repus, where the player must avoid a pattern of sparks for an amount of time.

 This game has not received any official playable ports, but it does appear in the museum portion of Game & Watch Gallery 3, showcasing a simple and non-interactive demo.